Neural-Systems-at-UIO/BRAINSPACE/Nutil_Validation/Dataset_2/README.txt

 The intention was to test that the object splitting feature works correctly with the parameters selected for the study.
 In other words, every region should give 100% coverage.

+The .NUT file contains the parameters used for the study.
+These correspond to the parameters used for the BRAINSPACE study.

 Results: The Nutil results were as expected.